 *Microwaving the apples ensures they are soft enough in the finished cake.
 The goal is for them to be pliable- so if one snaps after the first round of heating- continue to cook in 30 second intervals.

-*If you don't have Calvados (French apple brandy,) any type of Apple Brandy would do.
+**If you don't have Calvados (French apple brandy,) any type of brandy would do.
 I also think rum or bourbon would add a nice flavor.